-The TOE in the evaluated configuration provides the following security features (See [6] for all details):
+The TOE in the evaluated configuration provides the following security features (See the Security Target [6] for all details):

-- TSS\SSA: Separation in space of applications hosted in different partitions from each other and from the PikeOS Operating System according to the SSP by using the underlying hardware. [...] - TSS\STA: Separation in time of applications hosted in different partitions from each other and from the PikeOS Operating System according to the SSP. [...] - TSS\COM: Provision and management of communication objects. [...] - TSS\MAN: Management of the TOE (e.g. system partition API) and the TOE data (e.g. threads, tasks). [...]
+- TSS_SSA: Separation in space of applications hosted in different partitions from each other and from the PikeOS Operating System according to the SSP by using the underlying hardware. [...] - TSS_STA: Separation in time of applications hosted in different partitions from each other and from the PikeOS Operating System according to the SSP. [...] - TSS_COM: Provision and management of communication objects. [...] - TSS_MAN: Management of the TOE (e.g. system partition API) and the TOE data (e.g. threads, tasks). [...]

 The TOE guidance, foremost the Security Manuals, describes limitations within which these features have been evaluated.
-In particular, the evaluation results apply only for hardware platforms based on a subset of the x86 64-bit, ARMv7 and ARMv8 architectures
+In particular, the evaluation results apply only for hardware platforms based on a subset of the x86 64-bit, ARMv7 and ARMv8 architectures (with more details provided in the Security Target [6].